mauroBus/charty/readme.txt

 HOW TO COMPOSE :

 Based on the parts defined, a mixin must be defined when the composed chart is initialized.
-The "father" chart will not contain the events, since each part will handle that itself.
+The parent chart will not contain the events, since each part will handle that itself.

 For example, the bar chart is a mix of 4 other charts : the ordinal, linear scale, the bars and the rounded rectangles.
 Having the data processed, its only necessary to define scales for element location.

 FILES:

 chart.js -> contains definitions of composed charts.

+ADVANTAGES :

+- Having understood the d3.chart flow, a chart is not difficult to draw.
+However, knowledge on d3 is necessary, since d3.chart doesn't provide charts itself.
+Just a way to order the handling of data states.

+- Possibility of reusing charts, just by drawing the new data.

+- Composing new charts based on already defined ones.

 PROBLEMS FOUND :